Anti-Australian sentiment: Indonesia

 Indonesia has been alleged to have a rise in "anti-Australian sentiment" because of suggestions of Australia interfering in its internal affairs.
 A 2003 study on Indonesian aspirants for a diplomatic position reported that 95% of them had anti-Australian sentiment.
 The post-Suharto era period also saw anti-Australian sentiment in Indonesia over East Timor.
 In Indonesia, it is related to a generalised anti-Western sentiment.

 The Australian intervention in East Timor still made the Indonesian government upset and led to it taking revenge on Australia by undermining the Australian interest in the country.

-A 2012 public opinion poll conducted by the Lowy Institute, an Australian foreign relations think tank, found that Indonesians rated their views towards Indonesia as 62 degrees, on a scale between 0 and 100 degrees ranging from "very unfavourable" to "very warm".
+A 2006 public opinion poll conducted by the Lowy Institute, an Australian foreign relations think tank, found that Indonesians rated their views towards Australia at 51 degrees, on a scale between 0 and 100 degrees ranging from "very unfavourable" to "very warm".
+In 2012 a public opinion poll conducted again by the Lowy Institute using the same metric found that Indonesians rated their views towards Australia as 62 degrees.
 This polling also found that just under a third of Indonesians saw Australia as a potential threat to their country.

+Among Indo people

+Anti-Australian sentiments among Indo-Dutch people grew in Java in late 1945 and early 1946 because of the holdup by Australians of a "mercy ship" with stores and medical supplies for internees in Java following the end of World War II.
+This sentiment was also worsened by the delay of lorries and agricultural machinery from Australia to help with the distribution of food and re-establishment of cultivation.
+Another issue that raised anti-Australian sentiments for Indo people was the landing of the steamship HMAS Mancoora from Australia in February 1946, carrying 700 Native Indonesians home to Java instead of carrying medical supplies and food.